-Broadway actor Kelvin Moon Loh speaks up for mum of autistic child at show
+Broadway actor Kelvin Moon Loh speaks up for mum of child with autism

 "What they didn't see was a mother desperately pleading with her child as he gripped the railing refusing- yelping more out of defiance.
 I could not look away..."
 Find out exactly why this Broadway actor's compassionate Facebook post has gone viral.